Bandits with Single-Peaked Preferences and Limited Resources: Online Algorithm for the Unknown SP Structure Regime

 \subsection{Explore-then-Commit Algorithm}

-We now present the \textsc{EMC} algorithm, which we implement in \Cref{alg:etc}, that combines the tools developed in the previous subsections to achieve sublinear regret.
+We now present the Explore-then-Match-and-Commit algorithm (\textsc{EMC}), described in \Cref{alg:etc}, which combines the tools developed in the previous subsections to achieve sublinear regret.
 It operates in five phases.
 First, given an input parameter $N$, the algorithm explores by pulling each arm $k \in [K]$ for $N$ rounds and collects empirical means $\bar{\Theta}$.
 Second, it applies \textsc{Extract-Order} and extracts an order $\prec$ from $\bar{\Theta}$.
 The parameter $\varepsilon$ is chosen so that $\norm{\Theta - \bar\Theta}_\infty \leq \varepsilon$ holds with high probability.
 In the third phase, it uses $\bar{\Theta}$ and the order $\prec$ to construct the matrix $\tilde \Theta$, which is SP w.r.t. $\prec$ and is element-wise close to $\bar{\Theta}$.
 Fourth, it executes \textsc{SP-Matching} on $\tilde \Theta$ to find an optimal matching $\tilde \pi$.
-And in the fifth and last phase, it exploits---it plays $\tilde \pi$ for the remaining $T - NK$ rounds.
-Importantly, the computational effort in Lines~\ref{line:etc:extract-order}–\ref{line:etc:compute-optimal-matching} is only $O(K^2U + K^2B)$, ensuring that the algorithm is computationally efficient.
+And in the fifth and last phase, it exploits--it plays $\tilde \pi$ for the remaining $T - NK$ rounds.
+Importantly, the computational effort in Lines~\ref{line:etc:extract-order}--\ref{line:etc:compute-optimal-matching} is only $O(K^2U + K^2B)$, ensuring that the algorithm is computationally efficient.
 This is in sharp contrast to the exponential runtime we obtain for general instances in \Cref{subsec:general-preferences-overview}.

 The regret analysis for the commitment phase hinges on the approximation quality between the matrix $\tilde \Theta$ used for the matching and the true expected reward matrix $\Theta$.
 Since $\tilde \Theta$ is constructed to be close to the empirical estimates $\bar{\Theta}$, and $\bar{\Theta}$ concentrates around $\Theta$ with sufficient exploration, the value gap $V(\tilde \pi; \tilde \Theta) - V(\tilde \pi; \Theta)$ is bounded by the estimation errors and the approximation errors from \Cref{lem:asp-to-near-sp} and \textsc{Extract-Order}.
 By optimizing the choice of exploration rounds $N$, we balance the exploration cost against the quality of the resulting approximation.